MicrosoftDocs/win32/desktop-src/uxguide/winenv-ctrl-panels.md

 **Interaction**

 -   **Don't put commit buttons on hub pages.** Hub pages are fundamentally launch points.
-Users never "commit" hub pages—they are never done with them.
+Users never "commit" hub pages they are never done with them.
 And commit buttons on hub pages make any tasks initiated from a hub confusing (users will wonder if those tasks need to be committed).
     -   **Exception:** If changing a setting requires [elevation](glossary.md#e), provide an Apply button with a [security shield icon](winenv-uac.md#uac-shield-icon).
 Disable the commit button once changes have been applied.
 -   **Consider putting the most useful properties directly on hub pages.** Such hybrid hub pages are strongly recommended when users are most likely to use Control Panel to access those properties.